 #7 Use Post Processing

 Post processing is often misunderstood by some photographers saying the picture is better straight from the camera and ‘not messed about with’.
 I have to say that this is a little bugbear of mine for two reasons.
-First, it has already been processed by the digital camera…. a jpeg image created in a camera will have been processed to a greater or lesser extent, so perhaps unlike film, the resulting unprocessed image is not ‘old school photography’.
+First, it has already been processed by the digital camera…. a JPEG is an acronym for Joint Photographic Experts Group and the standard format in which pictures are compressed.
+Due to this compression, JPEG files are smaller and carry less information.
+Sometimes also denoted as jpg or jpeg.
+More image created in a camera will have been processed to a greater or lesser extent, so perhaps unlike film, the resulting unprocessed image is not ‘old school photography’.
 Second, unprocessed images are not more like the view that you saw when you took the picture.
 Eyes are very sophisticated and are taking in a huge amount of information and processing it in your brain.
 You do not just open your eyes and shut them again – like a camera.
 Your eyes move and constantly modify the amount of light you receive – so when you look at a landscape in normal light conditions the sky is not ‘overly bright’ and other parts of the view ‘too dark to see’ or out of focus.

 #8 Look for Diagonals

 Another way to add some depth to a landscape is to look for some diagonals in the image that lead the eye from the foreground to the horizon.
 This could be a road, fence line, river, change in colour, etc. I prefer the diagonal to go from the bottom left of the picture – but it’s only a preference… Look for patterns and shapes in your landscape photography.